-The Frankford Arsenal reloading scale is outfitted with easy to use controls, making it perfectly suited for both novice and seasoned shooters.
-These make it relatively easy to change the counting, tare weights or units.
+The Frankford Arsenal reloading scale is outfitted with easy to use controls, making it ideally suited for both novice and seasoned shooters.
+These make it relatively easy to change the counting, tare weights, or units.
 Battery life is maximized as the scale shuts off automatically after 60 seconds of inactivity.
-In the box, you receive a carry bag, powder pan, calibration weight, 2 AA batteries and the scale itself.
+You receive a carry bag, powder pan, calibration weight, 2 AA batteries, and the scale in the box.
 Unlike other digital reloading scales in the market, the Frankford Arsenal reloading scale features a sleek design and compact footprint, making it easy to retrieve and store away as needed.

 RCBS Rangemaster 750 Scale 9v-dc / 110V-AC

-The sleek and compact RCBS Rangemaster 750 reloading scale boasts a 750 grain capacity and delivers a class leading ±1/10 grain accuracy.
-It ships with not one but two precision calibration weights, which can either be displayed in grams or grains.
-It is important to note that the RCBS scale is designed for use with smokeless powders only and not black powder that is used in muzzle loading firearms.
+The sleek and compact RCBS Rangemaster 750 reloading scale boasts a 750-grain capacity and delivers a class leading ±1/10 grain accuracy.
+It ships with not one but two precision calibration weights, which can be displayed in grams or grains.
+It is important to note that the RCBS scale is designed for only smokeless powders and not black powder used in muzzle loading firearms.

 Highlights of the RCBS Rangemaster 750 Scale